dougsweetser/simply_animate_math/docs/space-time/space-time.md

 Space can now be space.

-This is the domian of space-time math.
+This is the domain of space-time math.